delimitry/image-colors/README.md

 image-colors
 ============

-Image color information from an image
+A script to get color information from an image